BillSnook/tweb/README.md

 handler
   gets called with input received on server threads and from console input if the input represents a known command, that command is executed
-  example: blink runs blink subprogram to blink LEDs on device with LEDs attached
+  example: blink runs the blink subprogram to blink LEDs on devices with LEDs attached

 hardware
   initialize and operate device GPIO pins to support handler subprograms

 signals
   manage signals environment and handle ^C (the interrupt signal) for a better exit